faniyamokhayyeri/C-GAN/README.md

 ## Paper:

-Official implementation of "Cross-Domain Face Synthesis using a Controllable GAN" WACV 2020.
+WACV 2020: Cross-Domain Face Synthesis using a Controllable GAN

 ## Data